ShMcK/coderoad-redux-js/tutorial/01/index.md

 We'll be installing a lot of scripts from terminal.
 You may also want to consider installing the atom package ["platformio-ide-terminal"](https://github.com/platformio/platformio-atom-ide-terminal), which provides a terminal inside your editor.

 + Open a terminal in this project directory and run `npm run setup`.
+Save to continue.
 @test('01/01')
-@hint('Open a terminal in this project directory and run `npm run setup` to get setup')
+@hint('Open up Bash (terminal) in this project directory and run `npm run setup` to get setup')
+@hint('If you're using Windows, you may want to use Git Bash')
+@hint('If your setup fails, try running `sudo npm run setup`')
 @action(open('package.json'))
 @action(set(
 ```
 {
-  "name": "coderoad-redux-js",
+  "name": "coderoad-redux-js-demo",
   "version": "0.1.0",
   "description": "Coderoad tutorial for using redux with raw javascript",
   "bugs": {